 People buy a product because they get curious about how it will change their lives.

-They often wonder what amazing experience awaits them if they buy a certain product.
+They often wonder what fantastic experience awaits them if they buy a specific product.

-A copywriter can plant the seeds to curiosity in his copy to make sure that his prospect reads the entire copy.
+A copywriter can plant the seeds of curiosity in his copy to ensure that his prospect reads the full copy.

 Even scriptwriters use these curiosity elements in their scripts.

 Think of the last movie you watched that kept you curious till the end.
-Did you watch it because you knew how it will end?
+Did you watch it because you knew how it would end?

 You watch movies because you don’t know the ending.
-Almost all the movies have this curiosity element.
+Almost all the films have this curiosity element.

 One strategy is to use open-ended loops by asking questions in your copy.